hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Using Authentication/README.md

 *2.* Add your player's details into the JSON builder.

 *3.* Click *Send request*.
-An [AuthenticationRequest](/API Documentation/Request API/Authentication/AuthenticationRequest.md) is sent and you'll then receive an AuthenticationResponse.
+An [AuthenticationRequest](/API Documentation/Request API/Authentication/AuthenticationRequest.md) is sent and you'll then receive an AuthenticationResponse:

 ![](img/UsingAuthentication/4.png)